OpaceDigitalAgency/smashingappsv2/src/tools/article-smasherv2/docs/developer-guide.md

 3. Update the UI to expose the new feature to users.

 4. Add any new prompt templates required for the feature.
+   - For global prompt templates, add them through the unified admin interface
+   - For local prompt templates, add them through the promptService

 5. Update documentation to reflect the new feature.

+6. If your feature requires changes to the AI service integration, ensure it works with the unified admin interface.

 Example: Adding a "Readability Analysis" feature: